Rhino at Dubbo Zoo

 Raksha at Dubbo Zoo NSW

-Dubbo Zoo is also known as Taronga Western Plains Zoo, is a large zoo in Dubbo in New South Wales (NSW) state of Australia.
-The zoo was opened to public in the year 1977.
-The animals are kept in huge enclosures where the animals can roam around and they are not caged in the zoo.
-The zoo is home to wide variety of animals and it helps in the breeding and protection programs.
+Also known as Taronga Western Plains Zoo, Dubbo Zoo is a large zoo in Dubbo city of Central New South Wales (NSW) region.
+Opened to public in the year 1977, the animals at the zoo are kept in huge enclosures where the animals can easily roam around.
+These enclosures are not caged but have open spaces.
+It is home to wide variety of animals and they help in the breeding and protection programs.

 The Taronga Western Plains zoo has its own official mobile application.
 Download the app to get all the information and the map of the zoo.